Who We are

 We use your personal data for the purposes of providing you with your insurance policy and related services, which include:

-From time to time we may change the way we use your information.
+From time to time we may change the way we use your personal data.
 Where we believe you may not reasonably expect such a change we shall inform you of this.

 Sharing your Personal Data

-All personal information is treated with the utmost confidentiality and with appropriate levels of security.
+All personal data is treated with the utmost confidentiality and with appropriate levels of technical and organisational security.

 We may transfer your personal data outside the European Economic Area (“EEA”).
 Where we transfer your personal data outside of the EEA, we will ensure that it is treated securely and in accordance with all Data Protection legislation.